 - The Office of the General Treasurer has created a new Employee’s Guide to Understanding the Rhode Island Retirement Security Act.
 In it, you will find information designed to help members of the Employees’ Retirement System of Rhode Island understand how the new law affects them.
 Members may access the guide at www.ersri.org and at www.treasury.ri.gov/secure-path-ri/guide.php.

-- For a guidance chart showing entitlement to longevity increases as a result of legislative changes, go to the List of Job Titles (Pay Plans) section of Classification & Compensation.
+- For a guidance chart showing entitlement to longevity increases as a result of legislative changes, click here.

-- On January 4, 2011, Governor Lincoln Chafee issued executive order EO 11-01 Ethics and Integrity in Government that requires all employees under his jurisdiction to abide by the Rhode Island Code of Ethics and all decisions of the Rhode Island Ethics Commission.
+- Governor Gina M. Raimondo issued executive order EO 15-01 Ethics and Integrity in Government that requires all employees under her jurisdiction abide by the Rhode Island Code of Ethics and all decisions of the Rhode Island Ethics Commission.